balefrost/balefrost.github.io/expression_splicing.md

     IEnumerable<int> q_as_e = q;
     var result3 = q_as_e.Where(x => x < 10).ToList();

-That's a perfectly reasonable assumption to make... but it's also wrong.
-This query (probably) produces the same results, but depending on the particular `IQueryable`, it will do so in a very different way.
+Unfortunately, that's not quite the case.
+This query will (probably) produce the same results, but depending on the particular `IQueryable`, it may do so in a very different way.
 For example, if `q` came from Entity Framework, then `result2` will be produced by generating an appropriate SQL query to filter the data on the database.
-On the other hand, `result3` will be produced by fetching all the data from the datbase table and filtering it in the C# application.
+On the other hand, `result3` will be produced by fetching all the data from the database table and filtering it in the C# application.

 It turns out that all the Linq methods, like `Where` and `Select`, are implemented as extension methods.
 When the extension method is called on an `IQueryable<T>`, the extension method lives on [a class called `Queryable`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.queryable?view=netstandard-2.0); when called on an `IEnumerable<T>`, the extension method lives on [a class called `Enumerable`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=netstandard-2.0).
-The C# compiler will prefer to use the more specific extension method - if it knows that an expression is `IQueryable<T>`, it will prefer to use the `Queryable` extension methods over the `Enumerable` extension method.
+The C# compiler will prefer to use the more specific extension method - if it knows that an expression is `IQueryable<T>`, it will prefer to use the `Queryable` extension methods over the analogous `Enumerable` extension method.

 If you compare the signatures for `Where` in these two classes, you will quickly spot the differences: